stanford-cs149/asst1/README.md

 ## Hand-in Instructions ##

+Handin will be performed via [Canvas](http://canvas.stanford.edu).
 Please place the following files in your handin:

 * Your writeup, in a file called writeup.pdf
 * Your implementation of main.cpp in Program 2, in a file called `prob2.cpp`